 - Many patients with AIRD are recommended to have a 3rd primary vaccine dose.

 - All patients with AIRD should have booster doses after the 3rd primary dose OR, if not eligible for the 3rd primary dose, after the 2nd primary dose.
-All booster doses can currently be administered 3 months after the previous dose.
+A second booster is recommended 3 months after the 1st booster or COVID-19 infection.